Part 17: Design Trajectories with Astrogator

 Insert a Launch Vehicle object.
 A Launch Vehicle object models the properties and behavior of a vehicle that follows an ascent trajectory from a launch point to an orbit insertion point.

-1. Select Launch Vehicle () in the Insert STK Objects tool.
+1. Select Launch Vehicle () in the Select an Object to Be Inserted list in Insert STK Objects tool.

 3. Click Insert. . ..